tempus-ex/docs/README.md

 ### REST Examples

-To include a GraphQL example in the documentation, you can use a standard Markdown code block like so:
+To include a REST example in the documentation, you can use a standard Markdown code block like so:

 ````markdown
 ```http